34 Disney World Secrets Only Insiders Know

 There's a reason why rainwater never falls off Epcot's Spaceship Earth.

-Epcot’s iconic Spaceship Earth was designed so that when it rains, no water ever pours off the 16-million-ton sphere.
-Instead, the water travels through a passage in the ball and is funneled into the park’s World Showcase Lagoon.
-How’s that for recycling?
+Epcot's iconic Spaceship Earth was designed so that when it rains, which happens a lot in Florida, no water ever pours off the 16-million-ton sphere—making it a great place to grab shelter during one those brief summer downpours.
+Instead, the water travels through a passage in the ball and is funneled into the park's World Showcase Lagoon.
+How's that for recycling?

 Disney World has one of the tallest and most powerful fountains in the world.